 Solution: Fill up on fruit and veggies

 Vacations usually mean syncing up appetites and eating when other people do but not necessarily when you want or need to.
 If you find that your vacation is an endless string of eating rather than sitting down for specific meals, make an effort to fill up your stomach with healthy choices.
 Avoid picking at food all day and make sure to eat salads, fruits and veggies to fill you up with dietary fiber.
-You can also pack some fun, delicious snacks from South Beach Diet to help you make smarter snacking decisions.

 4. Temptation: Eating out for every meal